SimaoAlexandre/SimaoAlexandre/README.md

 # Hi there! 👋 I'm Simão

 🎓 I'm currently studying **Computer Engineering** at Faculdade de Ciências (ULisboa).
-💻 Passionate about technology, coding, and solving real-world problems through software.
-🚀 Always eager to learn new things and contribute to open source or personal projects.

 ## 🧠 Languages and Tools I Use